itplr-kosit/xrechnung-schematron/docs/harmonization-xr-peppol-bis-billing.md

 |       |-- ubl/ (generated UBL rules stored here)
 |   |-- national-rules/
 |       |-- XRechnung-UBL-NRS.sch (National rule set for integration into Peppol BIS Billing)
-|-- tools/
-    |-- xr-2-peppol-bis-billing-nrs.xsl (transformation file for creation of National Ruleset)
-    |-- xr-rules-list.xml (Whitelist of XRechnung business rules to be included in National Ruleset)
-    |-- xr-variables-list.xml (Blacklist of XR Schematron variables not used in target rule set)
 ```